Best Hotel Rewards Program

 B. Room-redemption volatility (max score: 2 points)

-We divided the minimum number of points needed to book a room by the maximum in order to get a sense of the magnitude of the difference that exists in award night pricing.
+We divided the maximum number of points needed to book a room by the minimum in order to get a sense of the magnitude of the difference that exists in award night pricing.

 C. Blackout dates (max score: 7 points)